divyak0002/seqnexus-app/README.md

 ⏱️ Execution Time Note

 Large-scale All-vs-All comparison is computationally intensive (complexity $\propto N^2$).

-Example Benchmark: Analyzing $\sim$400 genomes can take 30 to 60+ minutes on a standard desktop CPU, as it involves over 95,000 similarity calculations.
 The script is running normally if it produces no output for extended periods.

 ⚠️ Project Status & Scalability Note

 SeqNexus is maintained as a Proof-of-Concept with all its code available in the repository.
 The currently deployed web application is limited to small-to-medium datasets for demonstration purposes due to hosting memory constraints.
-The core Python architecture is designed for scalability and can be adapted for parallel processing and deployment on High-Performance Computing (HPC) environments to handle full-sized genomes
+The core Python architecture is designed for scalability and can be adapted for parallel processing and deployment on High-Performance Computing (HPC) environments to handle full-sized genomes.